 Solar panels are made up of individual solar cells.
 These cells are made of semiconductor materials like silicon.
 When the sun’s energy hits the cell, it generates free electrons from silicon atoms.
 These free-flowing electrons are captured by metal conductors, creating an electric current.
 This current can then be harnessed to power homes and businesses.

-Solar companies in Idaho Falls (and surrounding areas) like ELIO Solar can get you started on the path to solar energy.
+Solar companies in Idaho and Utah like ELIO Solar can get you started on the path to solar energy.
 We offer a variety of services, including solar panel installation and maintenance.
 Give us a call today to learn more!

 How Do Solar Panels Use The Photoelectric Effect?